landinfotech/mycivitas/docs/src/user/manual/view-table.md

         ![default columns](./img/view-table-5.png)

-    3. **Custom:** Opt for customization with the `Custom` option.
+    3. **Custom:** Opt for customisation with the `Custom` option.
 When selected, the `Select Columns` dropdown and `Apply Filter` button will appear.

         ![custom](./img/view-table-6.png)

         1. **Select Columns Dropdown:** Click on the dropdown to reveal a list of all available columns.
-The user can choose the columns they want to display in the customized view.
+The user can choose the columns they want to display in the customised view.

         2. **Selected Columns:** Shows the selected columns by the user.

         3. **Apply Button:** After selecting the preferred columns, click the `Apply Filter` button.
-The table will update to reflect the customized column selection.
+The table will update to reflect the customised column selection.

         - Filtered columns ![columns](./img/view-table-7.png)